PyEncode: An Open-Source Library for Structured Quantum State Preparation: Gate Count Comparison

 \section{Gate Count Comparison}

-Table~\ref{tab:gatecounts} summarizes gate counts and circuit depth at $N = 64$ ($m = 6$ qubits).
+Table~\ref{tab:gatecounts} summarizes gate counts and circuit depth at $N = 4096$ ($m = 12$ qubits).
 All circuits are transpiled to $\{\textsc{cx}, U\}$ (\texttt{optimization\_level=3}, Qiskit 2.3.1).
 Qiskit \texttt{StatePreparation} uses \texttt{reps=3}.
 Two-qubit (CX) gates are hardware-critical as they are significantly noisier than single-qubit gates on near-term devices; circuit depth determines the minimum execution time when gates on disjoint qubits run in parallel.
-The $\mathcal{O}(m)$ patterns (Sparse, Step, Walsh, Geometric) achieve depth~1 at $m=6$, meaning all gates execute in a single parallel layer.
-Figure~\ref{fig:gate_count_vs_m} shows gate count as a function of $m$.
-The $\mathcal{O}(m)$ patterns outperform Qiskit at all $m$.
-FOURIER ($\mathcal{O}(m^2)$) crosses over at $m=5$, after which its asymptotic advantage over Qiskit's $\mathcal{O}(2^m)$ is clear.
+The $\mathcal{O}(m)$ patterns (Sparse, Step, Walsh, Geometric, Hamming) achieve depth~1 at $m=12$, meaning all gates execute in a single parallel layer.
+Figure~\ref{fig:gate_count_vs_m} shows transpiled gate count as a function of $m$ for both PyEncode and Qiskit using the same $\{\textsc{cx}, U\}$ basis.
+All ten exact pattern families outperform Qiskit from $m \geq 10$, and Qiskit's exponential growth separates by orders of magnitude at $m = 16$.
+The $\mathcal{O}(m)$ and $\mathcal{O}(m^{d+1})$ patterns form three distinct tiers: constant-scaling patterns near 10 gates, linear patterns in the 20--100 range, and quadratic patterns (\texttt{FOURIER}, \texttt{SQUARE}, \texttt{POLYNOMIAL} $d=2$, \texttt{DICKE} at $k \approx m/2$) in the 300--3{,}000 range at $m = 16$.
 Gate count is independent of the number of Fourier modes $T$ (see Table~\ref{tab:gatecounts}, rows for $T=1$ and $T=2$).

-All circuits in this work are exact in the noiseless setting.
-Characterizing fidelity under realistic noise models (e.g., depolarizing or device-calibrated noise) is an important direction for future work; the depth-1 circuits (Walsh, Geometric, single-entry Sparse, Step) are expected to be particularly robust since they contain no two-qubit gates.